EddyLuten/mkdocs-categories-plugin/README.md

 The page identified did not contain a valid categories configuration object.
 Please make sure that this is an array of strings.

 ## Changelog

+### 0.2.0

+Introduces support for the automatic generation of category index pages.
+This new default behavior can be turned off using an option.

 ### 0.1.1